apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 #.
 An `CentOS 7.9 minimal x86_64 install ISO, on bootable media
    <http://isoredirect.centos.org/centos/7/isos/x86_64/>`_

 #.
-A /24 network with the gateway being at xxx.xxx.xxx.1, no DHCP should be on
+A /24 network with the gateway being at (e.g.) xxx.xxx.xxx.1, no DHCP is needed
-   this network and none of the computers running CloudStack will have a dynamic address.
+   on this network and none of the computers running CloudStack will have a dynamic address.
 Again this is done for the sake of simplicity.